How to Configure TP-Link N router as a wireless Access Point?

 Connect your computer to a second LAN port on your TP-Link N router using an Ethernet cable.* Login to the TP-Link web interface through the IP address listed on the label on the bottom of your TP-Link N router (see below link for assistance):

 Note: Though possible, it is not recommended to attempt this process over Wi-Fi

-Go to Wireless>Wireless Settings and configure the SSID (Network name).
+Go to Wireless>Wireless Settings and configure the SSID (Network name)which can be the same or different from the main router’s.
 Select Save.

 Go to Wireless>Wireless Security and configure the wireless security.
 WPA/WPA2-Personal is recommended as the most secure option.
 Once configured, click Save.

 Note: If using a dual band router, repeat this process for the 5GHz band as well.